 Hear speakers from the Securities and Exchange Commission (SEC), Morgan Stanley, Thomson Reuters, the CFA Institute, XBRL US and more.

-This event is preceded by the Annual General Meeting for XBRL US Members and Member Luncheon.
-The meeting and luncheon are private – we’ll send details to XBRL US Members.
+This event was preceded by the Annual General Meeting for XBRL US Members.

 |1:30 – 1:50 PM||Registration Check-in|